Anant-mishra1729/Hash-hunt/README.md

 --tree or -t : Path to vptree file

---hashes or -a : Path to generated image hash file
+--hashes or -b : Path to generated image hash file

+--algo or -a : Algorithm to use phash, dhash or ahash

 ```

 * For searching an image execute